The problem with how most PMs handle documents

 Not every e-signature tool is built for property management.
 Here's what matters:

-Auto-fill tenant name, address, rent, and dates from Monday.com columns.
+- Document generation from board data.
+Auto-fill tenant name, address, rent, and dates from monday.com columns.
 No manual editing.

-Signing progress visible in Monday.com without opening another app.
+- Board status sync.
+Signing progress visible in monday.com without opening another app.

 The result